 Surfshark

 You’ll get a quality VPN with Surfshark.
 It’s secure, thanks to features like a kill switch, and comes with extras like smart DNS.
-A kill switch is a nice plus that allows you to disconnect your device if your VPN connection drops.
+A kill switch is a nice feature that lets you disconnect your device if your VPN connection drops.
 Smart DNS lets you access content that may not be available in your area and can be used on smart devices.

-It also offers an unlimited number of device connections and is compatible with numerous browsers, like Chrome, Firefox, and Edge.
+It also offers unlimited device connections and is compatible with numerous browsers, including Chrome, Firefox, and Edge.

 We must mention that Surfshark is also headquartered in the Nine Eyes alliance territory.
-These are countries that have agreed to share information with each other, meaning that some of your internet activity may be tracked and recorded for their use.
+These are countries that have agreed to share information, meaning that some of your internet activity may be tracked and recorded for their use.

 NordVPN

-With NordVPN, you get a high-security level and fast internet connection speeds.
+With NordVPN, you get high security and fast internet connection speeds.
 It uses AES 256-bit encryption to keep all your information secure.
 If you’re looking for an interface that’s easy to use but still includes lots of features, NordVPN won’t disappoint.
 You’ll get access to a large network with over 6,000 servers, and it works with popular streaming platforms like Hulu, Disney+, BBC iPlayer, and more.

-There’s no need to be concerned with compatibility either, as this VPN has extensions that work with Google Chrome, Mozilla Firefox, and Microsoft Edge.
+There’s no need to worry about compatibility either, as this VPN has extensions for Google Chrome, Mozilla Firefox, and Microsoft Edge.

 However, Nord offers several plans but no free option.
 And to get the lowest monthly price, you must pay for one year of service in advance, which could be steep.
 If price is a concern, other providers like Surfshark may be a better choice.